 Customer Levels of Service measure how the customer receives the service and whether value to the customer is provided.
-Customer levels of service measures used in the asset management plan are:
+Customer levels of service measures used in the AM Plan are:

-Quality

-How good is the service.
-What is the condition or serviceability of the conduit or stormwater pit?
+Quality How good is the service.
+What is the condition of the road surface?

 Function Is it suitable for its intended purpose.
-Is it the right asset/ flood mitigation solution in place to ensure the provision of services and amenity as required?
+Is it the right sized footpath to provide the access required?

 Capacity/Use Is the service over or under used.
 Do we need more or less of these assets?
-Is pipe capacity adequate?
+How effectively is the footpath being used?

-The current and expected customer service levels are detailed in Tables 3.14, which shows the expected levels of service based on resource levels in the current long-term financial plan.
+The current and expected customer service levels are detailed in Tables 3.10 shows the expected levels of service based on resource levels in the current long-term financial plan.

-Organisational measures are measures related to the service delivery outcome. e.g. number of occasions when service is not available, condition %'s of Very Poor, Poor/Average/Good, Very good.
-These provide a balance compared to customer perception that can be more subjective and less able to develop actions from.
+Organisational measures are measures of fact related to the service delivery outcome. e.g. number of occasions when service is not available, condition %'s of Very Poor, Poor/Average/Good, Very good.

+These provide a balance compared to customer perception that can be more subjective.